Crab Pot Escapement Study

-As of December 31, 2012 the Northwest Straits Initiative has removed 4,358 derelict fishing nets and 2,889 crab pots from Puget Sound, restoring 616 acres of critical marine habitat.
+As of June 30, 2015, the Northwest Straits Foundation has removed more than 5,660 derelict fishing nets and 3,800 shellfish pots from Puget Sound, restoring 813 acres of important marine habitat.

-Over 291,015 animals, representing more than 270 species, were found entangled in this gear.
-Species found include porpoise, sea lions, scoters, grebes, cormorants, canary rockfish, Chinook salmon, and Dungeness crab.
+More than 466,000 animals, representing more than 260 unique species, were found entangled in this gear.
+Species found include porpoise, seals, sea lions, scoters, grebes, cormorants, canary rockfish, Chinook salmon, and Dungeness crab.
 For a complete report of our progress to date, click here.
 To view of map of the locations where nets have been removed click here.

 ARRA Project Complete

 In 2010, the Foundation completed an 18-month project with $4.6 million dollars of economic stimulus funding from NOAA.
 The project enabled us to ramp up our removal operations from one boat operating part time to four full-time removal vessels.
 For more information, click here.